|

 Incision was made on the myometrium and it was deepened gradually until an

-artery forceps hit the embedded needle and a portion of it becomes visible which
+artery forceps hit the embedded needle and a portion of it became visible which

 was then removed.
 The uterine wound was repaired and the abdomen was closed in